 Phoenix has not been near any

-cats since she was rescued from her former home, so this area is an
+cats since she was rescued from her former home, but given her

 Phoenix is fully housetrained and

 will whine to let you know when she needs to go outside.
 If her foster